 The Accelerated BSN Program is for individuals who have obtained a baccalaureate degree, in another field, and wish to pursue a Bachelor of Science in Nursing (BSN).
-This is a full-time, 17-month, on-Campus nursing curriculum.
-Students are admitted once a year.
-Students accepted for 2018, will start in the fall.
-Students accepted after 2018 will start in the winter of 2020.
+This is a full-time, 17-month, on-campus nursing curriculum.
+Students are admitted once a year with students starting each winter session.

 - 3.0 GPA or higher in your previous baccalaureate degree.

-- Prerequisite science GPA and rigor is of importance and preference is give to those course credits obtained from a four year college of university.
+- Prerequisite science GPA and rigor is of importance and preference is given to those course credits obtained from a four year college of university.

 ** The university requires a minimum grade of C for transfer credit.
 Use this link to help you determine transferability of courses

 ** All sciences MUSt have been complete in the last 10 years and Anatomy and Physiology in the last 5 years.